 Couples Counseling

 There aren’t many things in life that are as satisfying as feeling “at home” with your partner.
 You feel safe, seen, and connected.
 You feel like when you express yourself, you’re being heard, and you’re being given the benefit of the doubt.
-Because you’re generally on the same page with your partner, you feel free to focus on tackling the many challenges that life brings including work, finances, intimacy, parenting, coordinating, scheduling, extended family, friendships, hobbies, grief, etc. knowing that your partner has your back and is a valuable member of your team.
+Because you’re generally on the same page with your partner, you feel free to focus on tackling the many challenges that life brings including work, finances, intimacy, parenting, coordinating, scheduling, extended family, friendships, hobbies, grief, etc. knowing that your partner has your back and is an invaluable member of your team.

 Alternatively, there aren’t many things in life that can feel as miserable as feeling disconnected from your partner.
 You feel misunderstood, uncared for, unheard, defensive, angry, resentful, hurt, and alone.
 And it feels like there’s no escape from this suffering.